Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## Backend tasks

+* When sending a timesheet older than current week it should have a 'locked' state set (property) so the worker can´t keep on editing it
 * Build API that serves ~~all~~ the timesheet for a given worker for a given week
 * Build API and BE service that can provide a PDF for download of the week the worker has browsed to in the calendar